benknoble/benknoble.github.io/pages/testimonials.md

   speed on the most complex services and contribute thoughtful comments and suggestions via PR reviews.
-He always provides detailed explanations and background in his PRs, which helps us to learn and to understand the changes and the though process behind them."
+He always provides detailed explanations and background in his PRs, which helps us to learn and to understand the changes and the thought process behind them."
 - "Always brings a lot of energy to solving problems"
 - "Willing to share his deep knowledge of Git"
 - "Contributes in a style I wish I saw more of.
 Not afraid to try something even